eSignature Licitness for Quitclaim Deed in United States

 -

-What is the e signature licitness for quitclaim deeds in the United States?
+What is the e signature licitness for quitclaim deed in the United States?

 -

-How does airSlate SignNow ensure the legitimacy of e signatures for quitclaim deeds?
+How does airSlate SignNow ensure compliance with e signature licitness for quitclaim deed in the United States?

 -